g-leech/argmin-gravitas/_posts/2025-06-29-rats-and-trads.markdown

     	direct action rationalism, materialism, iconoclasm, positivism, high modernism
     </li>
     <li class="footnote" id="fn:2">
-    	I would remiss to not mention that I've been a massive contrarian my entire life.
+    	I would be remiss to not mention that I've been a massive contrarian my entire life.
 At 14 I wrote a long rant about Coleridge being shit.
 At the moment traditionalism is also contrarian - but that's contingent, just because society has turned against their thing, where my contrarianism is essential.
     </li>
 </ol>